biobakery/humann/doc/UserManual.md

 #### Download the UniRef50 database ####

-Download the UniRef50 database providing $INSTALL_LOCATION as the location to install the database.
+Download the UniRef50 database providing $INSTALL_LOCATION as the location to install the database (approximate size = 2.8 GB).

 `` $ humann2_databases --download uniref diamond $INSTALL_LOCATION ``